observer-pro/observer_back/README.md

 **Collaborative Usage Control:**

-- `sharing/start`:  Start code sharing.
+- `sharing/start`: Initiates code sharing.
 - `sharing/end`: End code sharing.
-- `sharing/code_send`: Send files to the host.
+- `sharing/code_send`: Sends files to the host.
-- `sharing/code_update`: Send files after changes to the host.
+- `sharing/code_update`: Sends updated files to the host after making changes.
-- `signal`: Sends a signal to the teacher from the student about the current action (inaction, in progress, help needed, ready).
+- `signal`: Allows students to send signals to the teacher indicating their current status (e.g., inaction, in progress, help needed, ready).
+- `exercise`:  Distributes the task content from the teacher to all students in the room.

 **Additional Events:**

-- `log`:  Event logging.
+- `log`: Technical event for logging.
-- `error`: Error messages.
+- `error`: Technical event for error messages.

 ## Links:

 [💻 Observer App Info](https://raids.tilda.ws/observer)